Moody Blues bassist and vocalist John Lodge dead at 82

 “He was never happier than being onstage – he was ‘just a singer in a rock’n’roll band’ and he adored performing with his band and son-in-law, Jon [Davison] (vocalist with Yes), and being able to continue sharing this music with his fans.
 It gave him even more joy to be able to work with his daughter Emily and son Kristian and spend time watching his grandson John-Henry play football and dream of him playing for Birmingham City one day!

-The family request privacy at this time and urge fans to listen to Lodge’s 2025 solo song Whispering Angels in remembrance.
+The family have requested privacy and urge fans to listen to Lodge’s 2025 solo song Whispering Angels in remembrance.

 Lodge was born on July 20, 1943 in Erdington, Birmingham.
 After falling in love with the rock’n’roll of Jerry Lee Lewis and Buddy Holly, he joined the Moody Blues in 1966, replacing outgoing bassist Clint Warwick.
 He remained with the group until they ceased activity in 2018.

-With Lodge on bass as well as vocals and guitar, the Moody Blues enjoyed notable critical and commercial success.
-The band’s 1969 album On The Threshold Of A Dream topped the UK album charts: a feat repeated by 1970’s A Question Of Balance and 1971’s Every Good Boy Deserves Favour.
-Their 1970 song Question, which featured Lodge on bass and backing vocals, reached number two on the UK singles chart and remained on the chart for 12 weeks.
+With Lodge on bass and vocals, the Moody Blues enjoyed notable critical and commercial success after finding their feet with their pioneering second album Days Of Future Passed.
+The band’s 1969 album On The Threshold Of A Dream topped the UK album charts, a feat repeated by 1970’s A Question Of Balance and 1971’s Every Good Boy Deserves Favour.
+Their 1970 song Question reached number two on the UK singles chart and remained on the chart for 12 weeks.

 In 1975, Lodge co-created the album Blue Jays: a collaborative project between himself and Moody Blues bandmate Justin Hayward, which reached number four on the UK charts.
 He released his debut solo album, Natural Avenue, in 1977 and didn’t put out his second, 10,000 Light Years Ago, until 38 years later in 2015.

-Lodge married Kirsten in 1968 and was a known Christian.
-He credited his faith for helping him to avoid “the excesses” of the rock’n’roll lifestyle.
+Lodge married Kirsten in 1968 and credited his Christian faith with helping him to avoid “the excesses” of the rock’n’roll lifestyle.
 Prog gave the musician the Lifetime Achievement Award at the Annual Prog Awards in London in 2019.

 Louder’s resident Gojira obsessive was still at uni when he joined the team in 2017.
 Since then, Matt’s become a regular in Metal Hammer and Prog, at his happiest when interviewing the most forward-thinking artists heavy music can muster.
 He’s got bylines in The Guardian, The Telegraph, The Independent, NME and many others, too.
 When he’s not writing, you’ll probably find him skydiving, scuba diving or coasteering.